joeaudet/chkp_cdt_tools/cdt_cli_generators/README.md

 Some environments may have ACTIVE domains on different MDM servers. ***The CDT CLI commands need to be run from the MDM server where the domain is ACTIVE.***

-mdmservername <-> activemdmserver | These values need to be the same so that when you select the MDM server where the domain is active, it will only filter to show you those domains.
+mdmservername <-> activemdmservername | These values need to be the same so that when you select the MDM server, it will only filter to show you those domains that are active on it.

 - Edit the HTML file in an editor to change the data objects for use in your environment (these are comma separated):
 	- mdmServerObj (this is an object where you define your MDM servers)